Dark Matter (H)eats Young Planets

 Jovian exoplanets have been identified as ideal candidates for DM capture in Ref.~\cite{Leane:2020wob}.
 The advantage is their relatively large surface gravity, combined with rather low core temperatures, leading to DM with low masses to be retained in the object.
 Their hydrogen-rich composition makes them kinematically well suited for capturing DM particles around the GeV scale, and especially particles with spin-dependent nuclear interactions.
 The differential measurement of Jovian planet and Brown Dwarf temperatures close to the GC has been identified as a promising tool to detect heating from annihilating DM ~\cite{Leane:2020wob}.

 In this work we propose a more radical possibility.
-By investigating the formation process of Jovian planets we argue that an additional heat source associated with DM annihilation could halt the formation process at various stages, depending on the DM parameters, such as mass, cross section, and ambient number density.
+By investigating the \emph{formation} process of Jovian planets we argue that an additional heat source associated with DM annihilation could halt the formation process at various stages, depending on the DM parameters, such as mass, cross section, and ambient number density.
 Thus, we would expect to have varying properties of Jovian planets across the galaxy, or their total absence under certain circumstances.

+In Fig.~\ref{fig:benchplotdist} we show the capture efficiency as a function of distance from the GC assuming an NFW profile and a Maxwellian velocity dispersion.
+As shown here, at a given distance from the host star (corresponding to a given external temperature $T_{\rm ext}$), planet formation can be halted in the GC while it does occur some distance away from it.
+This would imply that towards the GC, Jovian planets appear to occur further closer to the host stars, modulo migration after formation.
+This observation provides a new and radically different search for a DM heating signal within our galaxy.
+This distinct phenomenology can be targeted by future observations of exoplanets leveraging the advances in the development of infrared telescopes.

-The mere existence of Jupiter in our solar system allows us to set new constraints on the parameter space of DM, which are especially competitive in the case of spin-dependent interactions.
-We find that future observations of exoplanets near the GC, enabled by the JWST and future infrared telescopes will further test yet unconstrained parameter space of DM candidates across a wide range of masses and interaction cross sections. \paragraph{Planet formation} We focus on giant, Jovian planets, and the formation process called core-accretion gas-capture~\cite{2005Icar..179..415H}, which proceeds in two stages.
+Finally, the mere existence of Jupiter in our solar system allows us to set new constraints on the parameter space of DM.
+We find that future observations of exoplanets near the GC, enabled by the JWST and future infrared telescopes will further test yet unconstrained parameter space of DM candidates across a wide range of masses and interaction cross sections.

+\paragraph{Planet formation} We focus on giant, Jovian planets, and the formation process called core-accretion gas-capture~\cite{2005Icar..179..415H}, which proceeds in two stages.
 First, a solid core made of heavier elements, such as ice and silica forms within a fraction of a Myr.
 These planets form beyond the frost line of a solar system, where icy compounds are cool enough to remain solid, allowing cores to become heavy enough to start to accrete hydrogen and helium.
 Planets formed closer to their sun, such as Earth, on the inside the frost line have cores dominated by iron and silicates, which are too rare to lead to large cores that would accrete gas.